 - Deleting tweets isn’t as easy as a click of the mouse or tap on the tablet.
 If you’ve tweeted something and quickly regretted it, you may have felt safe in deleting the tweet.
 Perhaps you were lucky enough that no one happened to catch the tweet.
 This isn’t always the case.
 Remember, anyone can print screen (and therefore save an image of the tweet) or retweet in an instant.

 - Keep your reputation and avoid profanity.
 The internet has a way of making a person feel stronger and bolder hiding behind a screen and a little twitter bird.
 More so than he or she may be in “real life”.
-At all costs, keep it clean.
+Remember your Twitter manners and at all costs, keep it clean.

 - Take care in posting photos.
 Snapping a photo with your iPhone and sprucing it up with Instagram or another photo app is easy and fun.
 But, before you share that photo with the Twitterverse, ask yourself if the photo builds your credibility and personal brand.
 Even the occasional pic of you sharing a martini (or three) with friends may be socially innocent but sends the message that you are a lush.
 Especially if there are many different versions posted over a period of time.
 If you were watching the debate last night with friends, the pictures shouldn’t surface today on Twitter for your entire office to view.

 I love Twitter!
 Continue to enjoy building relationships rather than building walls of confusion and doubt.
 You are what you tweet.
-Don’t forget your tech manners in this digital world.
+Don’t forget your Twitter manners in this digital world.

 Tweet you later,